Segment guide

 Bookable handoff zones

 Use bookable options where they strengthen the route decision: Charleston for history, harbor, and walking context; the Grand Strand for a deliberate beach-corridor stop; and Wilmington for the Cape Fear finish.
-Georgetown stays editorial here until it has a stronger local image-backed handoff.
+Georgetown still works best as a calm river-town pause, with a concise water-and-wildlife layer nearby when the day calls for it.

 Charleston handoff